chetanpal/chetanpal/README.md

 ---

-### What I've Shipped
+### What I've Worked

-I spent years as a core developer at **Awesome Motive**, working on **SeedProd** and **RafflePress** — page builder and giveaway plugins that together serve **2M+ active installs** across WordPress sites worldwide.
+I spent years as a core developer at **Awesome Motive**, working on **SeedProd** and **RafflePress** — page builder and giveaway plugins that together serve **1M+ active installs** across WordPress sites worldwide.
 That work gave me a deep understanding of what it takes to build plugins that are fast, reliable, and loved by users.

 ---